lhaynes92/StackHomework/README.md

 ### Your Assignment

 Complete the class `Stack.java` using the BasicNode you wrote in class previously.
 Test that it works by writing a driver.

+*CAUTION*- Be careful to only commit source files- do not git add -A, or update the .gitignore to reflect the appropriate ignorable files for the language of your choice.

+**Good style in code and in git commits will be part of your final score for this lab.**